Skip to main content

 Homelessness is devastating, dangerous and isolating.

-The average age of death for people experiencing homelessness is 46 for men and 42 for women.
+The average age of death for people experiencing homelessness is 45 for men and 43 for women, according to the Office of National Statistics.

 People sleeping on the street are almost 17 times more likely to have been victims of violence.
 More than one in three people sleeping rough have been deliberately hit or kicked or experienced some other form of violence whilst homeless.